chaitu4765/opptracker/README.md

-*NOTE: "Due to the execess size of the apk file the drive link with apk file has been provided"
+*NOTE: "the drive link with apk file has been provided"
 # OppTrack

 ## Overview